-I’ve also suffered badly from culture shock since relocating to the southern hemisphere.
+I’ve suffered badly from culture shock since relocating to the southern hemisphere.
 That was a surprise, you wouldn’t expect that when switching between two countries that seem so similar as the UK and Australia, particularly when I already knew Australia and Australians pretty well.
 After all, I married one.
 But there are cultural differences between the UK and Australia and my British ways mark me out as different here.

 When we first arrived I was blown away by the spectacular wildlife.
 Now, I’m used to the giant green tree frogs in our garden, spotting the odd snake, looking at rainbow lorikeets and cockatoos from my windows and seeing the occasional cassowary in the rain forest.
 The crocodile we see hanging out on the river bank is just part of the scenery.

 It’s so pretty, we’ve got a tropical beach to walk on and I can see the mountains from my garden.
 I took the photo above, I can go to that spot any day and see the mountains that are our backdrop, falling away to the bluest blue sea.
 Somehow, it has become the view on the way to the supermarket.
 I need to wake up and smell the frangipani.